← Back to 史記

 111

-In Duke Dao's first year, in the first month on Geng Shen, Luan Shu and Zhong Xing Yan assassinated Duke Li and buried him with one chariot.
+In Duke Dao's first year, in the first month on gengshen, Luan Shu and Zhonghang Yan assassinated Duke Li and buried him with one chariot.
 Duke Li was imprisoned for six days and died.
-Ten days after his death on Geng Wu, Zhi Ying welcomed Prince Zhou to come.
+Ten days after his death on gengwu, Zhi Ying welcomed Prince Zhou to come.
 They arrived at Jiang, cut a chicken to ally with the grandees, and established him.
 This was Duke Dao.
-On Xin Si, he held court at the Wu Palace.
-In the second month on Yi You, he ascended the throne.
+On xinsi, he held court at the Wu Palace.
+In the second month, on yiyou, he took the throne.

 112

-Duke Dao Zhou was such that his grandfather Jie was Duke Xiang of Jin's youngest son.
-He was not able to be established and was styled Huan Shu.
+Duke Dao Zhou's grandfather Jie was the youngest son of Duke Xiang of Jin.
+He could not be established as ruler and was styled Huan Shu.
 Huan Shu was the most loved.
 Huan Shu begot Hui Bo Tan, and Tan begot Duke Dao Zhou.
 When Zhou was established, he was fourteen years old.
-Duke Dao said: 'My grandfather and father were both not able to be established and avoided the difficulty at Zhou, where they died as guests.
-I myself consider myself distant and not nearly worthy to become lord.
+Duke Dao said: 'My grandfather and father both could not be established as rulers and avoided the troubles at Zhou, where they died as guests.
+I consider myself distant from the succession and hardly worthy to become lord.
 Now the grandees have not forgotten the intention of Dukes Wen and Xiang and have kindly established Huan Shu's successor.
 Relying on the spirit of the ancestral temple and the grandees, I have obtained the ability to serve Jin's sacrifices.
 How dare I not tremble?
 The grandees should also assist me!'
-Thereupon he expelled seven people who were not subjects, repaired old merits, applied virtue and favor, and gathered the descendants of Duke Wen's entry time meritorious officials.
+He then expelled seven people who had not acted as subjects, restored old merits, applied virtue and favor, and gathered the descendants of the meritorious officials from Duke Wen's return.
 In autumn, they attacked Zheng.
-The Zheng army was defeated, and they then arrived at Chen.
+The Zheng army was defeated, after which they arrived at Chen.

 113